sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 this step should not be skipped as maliciously generated ciphertexts could induce decapsulation failures with insecure probability.
-Intermediate data other than the shared secret key must be securely deleted (with the possible exception of "matrix data" whichcan be reused over multiple decapsulations with the same public key ).
+Intermediate data other than the shared secret key must be securely deleted (with the possible exception of "matrix data" which can be reused over multiple decapsulations with the same public key.)

 If the exchange is successful, the 32-byte key generated on both sides will be the same.
+The shared secret key is always 32 bytes, no matter the parameter set.

-It may be that some libraries combine the validation and the decapsulation step; you should check whether the library you are using does.
+It may be that some libraries combine the validation and the decapsulation step; you should check whether the library you are using does this.

 ## ML-KEM Parameter Sets